CloudGeometry/cg-devx-docs/docs/operators_guide/platform_management/iac/vcs_management.md

 - **vcs_subscription_plan**: Git subscription plan type, automatically determined by CLI.

-Workload repositories are defined as part of workload using `workloads` variable passed via `terraform.tfvars.json` file.
+Workload repositories are defined as part of workload using the `workloads` variable passed via the `terraform.tfvars.json` file.

-Below is an example of `terraform.tfvars.json` file containing one workload called `demo-workload`.
+Below is an example of a `terraform.tfvars.json` file containing one workload called `demo-workload`.
-Additional repositories could be added by updating `repos` object.
+Additional repositories can be added by updating the `repos` object.
 For more details,
 please see [workload management](../../workload_management/workloads.md#manually-customizing-and-managing-workloads)